 Generally, individuals who may qualify for a Depo Provera lawsuit include those who received multiple Depo Provera injections over time and were later diagnosed with a meningioma.

-Research indicates that prolonged use of the birth control shot is associated with a higher risk of developing these brain tumors, so claimants who used the medication for an extended period may have stronger cases.
+Research indicates that prolonged use of the birth control shot is associated with a higher risk of developing these brain tumors, so claimants who have used the medication for an extended period may have stronger cases.
 However, each situation is unique, and evaluating the specific circumstances of your case requires professional legal assessment.

 To have a viable claim, you should typically meet the following criteria: